quozd/awesome-dotnet/README.md

 * [FsShelter](https://github.com/Prolucid/FsShelter) - F# library for authoring [Apache Storm](https://storm.apache.org) components and topologies.
 Offering high-level abstractions for distributed and fault-tolerant event stream processing.
 * [Foundatio](https://github.com/exceptionless/Foundatio) - Pluggable foundation blocks for building distributed apps.
 * [MBrace](http://mbrace.io/) - Integrated Data Scripting for the Cloud
+* [grpc](https://github.com/grpc/grpc/tree/master/src/csharp/) - Remote Procedure Calls (RPCs) provide a useful abstraction for building distributed applications and services.
+The libraries in this repository provide a concrete implementation of the gRPC protocol, layered over HTTP/2.
+These libraries enable communication between clients and servers using any combination of the supported languages

 ## Documentation